hydratk/hydratk/doc/rst/module/hydra/core/dbconfig.rst

 * cfg2db

-Method transform dictionary configuration (multiple levels) to form which is directly writable to database.
+Method transforms dictionary configuration (multiple levels) to form which is directly writable to database.

 * db2cfg